Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 Apply

-For Orange County families wanting hands-on anchoring during the hardest moments.
+For OC families wanting hands-on anchoring during the hardest moments.

 Concierge

-Seven nights and three nap days, placed strategically across an extended container.
+Seven nights and three nap days, extended container.

 You might be here if

-• You have the most complex situation: multiples plus complexity, significant medical or neurodivergent factors, severe parental sleep trauma
+• The most complex situation: multiples plus complexity, significant medical or neurodivergent factors, severe sleep trauma

-• You want the deepest possible level of embedded presence and have the resources to support it
+• You want the deepest possible embedded presence and have the resources for it

 • Your situation requires both depth and time to land well